Published: Tammy & Jinty 9 January 1982 to 10 July 1982

 Monster Tales worked in rotation with the Strange Stories, which now alternated between the Storyteller and Gypsy Rose.
 In fact, at least two of the Monster Tales (“Stones of Light” and “The Fool on the Hill”) were recycled Strange Stories, so other recycled Strange Stories must have made their way into the Monster Tales too.

 As neither Tammy nor Jinty were likely to have conceived such an idea, I wonder if it was a carryover from Misty, which had merged with Tammy earlier.
 Perhaps Monster Tales was originally drafted for Misty, but no room emerged in the merger until Wee Sue, Molly and Bessie had stopped their individual strips and the characters were being rotated with Tansy of Jubilee Street in the “Old Friends” slot.
 Some of the Monster Tales were indeed so dark that they could be straight out of Misty herself.
-The cruellest of them all was arguably “Freak Tide” (above), where cruel owners of a Victorian freak show are abducted and taken to a sea-monster world.
-There they become the freaks in a cruel freak show, and unlike the freaks they once mistreated, they have no chance of escape.
+The darkest of them all was arguably “Freak Tide” (above), where the cruel owners of a Victorian freak show are abducted and taken to a sea-monster world.
+There they become the freaks in an equally cruel freak show and, unlike the freaks they once mistreated, they have no chance of escape.
 What’s more, they have nothing to wear but their nightshirts.

 When the new-look Tammy was launched on 17 July 1982, Monster Tales stopped running.
 However, there were still monster-themed stories appearing for a while such as “Black Teddy” and “Bird of Fear”.
 I suspect these were unpublished scripts from Monster Tales being used up.
 These stories credited Roy Preston as the writer, so it is reasonable to assume Preston wrote a good deal of the Monster Tales too.